 Your prospects are inundated with attractive offers, beautiful visuals, and copy from your competitors during Q4 more than any other time of the year.

-You’ve got to get your creative juices flowing and make your ads stand out from the bunch.
+You’ve got to get your creative juices flowing and make your ad creatives stand out from the bunch.

-Once you know your goals, your discounts, and you’ve worked on your social validation, you should have enough materials to create engaging ads (or hire an agency to do it for you 🤫).
+Once you know your goals, your discounts, and you’ve worked on your social validation, you should have enough materials to create engaging ads (or hire someone to do it for you ).

 Now that you’ve laid the foundation, it’s time to focus on the technical part.
 If you don’t set up your ad properly, you won’t be able to promote your BFCM sale.

 Everything from setting up your Facebook Ads Manager, setting pixels, applying segmentation, and preparing audiences to fall into this category.

 We won’t spend as much time on this given that you’ve probably got it all set up.
 But if you haven’t done this before, what are you waiting for?

 Head over to Facebook and follow the step-by-step instructions.

 Tips and Strategies To Make BFCM 2021 a Success